Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

-Let $M=M^m$ be an almost nonnegatively curved $m$-manifold. \begin{enumerate}[$*$] \item Gromov proved in ~\cite{G1} that the minimal number of generators of the fundamental group $\pi_1(M)$ of $M$ can be estimated by a constant $C_1(m)$ depending only on $m$, and in ~\cite{G2} that the sum of Betti numbers of $M$ with respect to any field of coefficients does not exceed some uniform constant $C_2=C_2(m)$. \item Yamaguchi showed that, up to a finite cover, $M$ fibers over a flat $b_1(M;\R)$-dimensionsal torus and that $M^m$ is diffeomorphic to a torus if $b_1(M;\R)=m$~\cite{Yam}. \item Fukaya and Yamaguchi proved that $\pi_1(M)$ is almost nilpotent, i.e., contains a nilpotent subgroup of finite index, and also that $\pi_1(M)$ is $C_3(m)$-solvable, i.e, contains a solvable subgroup of index at most $C_3(m)$~\cite{FY}. \item If a closed manifold has negative Yamabe constant, then it cannot volume collapse with scalar curvature bounded from below (see \cite{Sch,Lb}).
-In particular, no such manifold can be almost nonnegatively curved. \item The $\hat{A}$-genus of a closed spin manifold $X$ of almost nonnegative Ricci curvature satisfies the inequality $\hat{A}(X)\le 2^{\dim(X)/2}$ (\cite{Ga}, \cite[page 41]{G3}). \end{enumerate}
+Let $M=M^m$ be an almost nonnegatively curved $m$-manifold. \begin{enumerate}[$\diamond$] \item Gromov proved in ~\cite{G1} that the minimal number of generators of the fundamental group $\pi_1M$ of $M$ can be estimated by a constant $C_1(m)$ depending only on $m$, and in ~\cite{G2} that the sum of Betti numbers of $M$ with respect to any field of coefficients does not exceed some uniform constant $C_2=C_2(m)$. \item In \cite{Yam}, Yamaguchi showed that, up to a finite cover, the manifold $M$ fibers over a $b_1(M;\mathbb{R})$-dimensionsal torus and that $M$ is diffeomorphic to a torus if $b_1(M;\mathbb{R})\z=m$.
+(Here $b_1(M;\mathbb{R})$ denotes the first Betti number with real coefficients.) \item In \cite{FY}, Fukaya and Yamaguchi proved that \begin{enumerate}[$\circ$] \item $\pi_1M$ is almost nilpotent; that is, $\pi_1M$ contains a nilpotent subgroup of finite index \item $\pi_1M$ is $C_3(m)$-solvable; that is, contains a solvable subgroup of index at most $C_3(m)$ \end{enumerate} \item If a closed manifold has negative Yamabe constant, then it cannot volume collapse with scalar curvature bounded from below (see \cite{Sch,Lb}).
+In particular, no such manifold can be almost nonnegatively curved. \item The $\hat{A}$-genus of a closed spin manifold $X$ of almost nonnegative Ricci curvature satisfies the inequality $\hat{A}(X)\le 2^{\dim X/2}$ (\cite{G5}, \cite{Ga}). \end{enumerate}